 Another unique thing to do is to drive through a tree.
-Corny…maybe…but when are you going to get the chance to do this again?!?!
-The fee is nominal to drive through and there are three different locations scattered across the Redwood area that allows tourist to do this.
+Corny, maybe, but when are you going to get the chance to do this again?!?!
+The fee is nominal to drive through, and there are three different locations scattered across the Redwood area that allows the tourist to do this.

-Just pay the money, experience it and get a great photo to share with your friends and family.
-You will only regret it if you don’t do it.
+It is worth the money for the experience.
+Be sure to get out and snap a great photo to share with your friends and family.
+You will only regret it if you don’t do it

 Orr Hot Spring Resort

-After hiking all day it was off to the hot spring resort we opted to stay at for the night.
-Orr’s hot spring resort is a lovely little place in Ukiah off the beaten path by 20 minutes with nothing around it.
+After hiking all day off to the hot spring resort, we opted to stay at.
+Orr’s Hot Spring Resort is a lovely little place in Ukiah off the beaten path by 20 minutes with nothing around it.

-We rolled up into the resort a little after dark (for reasons you can guess), but much to our surprise it was more like a summer camp than a resort.
-ALSO VERY IMPORTANT: clothing is only optional in the bathhouse, where the hot springs are.
+Keep in mind that clothing is only optional in the bathhouse, where the hot springs are.
 You have to be clothed everywhere else!
 Relief swept over us, and we hauled our luggage up a gravel road, four flights of stairs to our yurt in the dark.
-The Yurt was awesome, clean and comfortable.
+The yurt was clean and comfortable with a comfy bed.

 Day Eight: Ukiah to San Francisco

 The next day we hit China town, which was a cultural explosion leaving your mind spinning and wanting more!
 There was a Chinese festival happening and before you know it there are lanterns, singing, dancing and a dragon coming down the street!
-It is the closest thing to China itself, so get yourself here.
+It is a sight to behold, and a must-see while visiting San Fransico.

-We did eventually wandered to the Fisherman’s Wharf which is very touristy.
-The seals are the star of the show here, but not worth the crowds, terrible chain restaurants and shops all around.
+We did eventually wandered to the Fisherman’s Wharf, which is also very touristy.
+The seals are the star of the show, but not worth the crowds, terrible chain restaurants, and shops all around.
 We ended up at Golden Gate Park watching the Rolex Sailboat Regatta which was a spectacle